 4. Giving choices too often

-When you inundate him with choices too frequently, he’ll come to expect a say in every decision.
-It almost becomes a game, a ritual: Mom says what we have to do, I get a say in how it goes.
+An increase of choices also increases expectations.
+When you inundate him with choices too frequently, he might expect a say in every decision.
+It almost becomes a game: Mom says what we have to do, and I get a say in how it goes.

 That way, his choices bear more weight, considering that they don’t happen all the time.